RealPatternLab/experiments_in_conversation_Michael_Levin/ARCHITECTURE.md

 2. **Clear evolution path** toward unified search capabilities
 3. **Risk mitigation** through gradual integration
 4. **Scalability** for adding new content types in the future
+5. **Data consistency** through shared models and base classes

 The system is designed to evolve naturally as requirements become clearer and the technology becomes more robust, while maintaining the flexibility to experiment and iterate on each pipeline independently.
+The new standardization system ensures that all pipelines generate consistent, validated outputs that work seamlessly in the unified RAG system.